“Her poems are reflective of African American culture and at the same time underscore our universal humanity.”

 Her previous publications include three volumes of poetry, Motion Sickness, The Poet Speaks in Black and Good Mornin’ Glory; two children’s books Ev’ry Little Soul and My Jazz Shoes; the award-winning southern fiction novel Sweet Lavender; and her latest (2014) release of The Sparrow’s Plight: Woes of a 21st Century Black Poet with an introduction by Rudolph Lewis.

-Her works are world renowned, recognized in South Africa, Iran, Jamaica, Australia, Canada, Bermuda, and across America.
+Her works are world-renowned, recognized in South Africa, Iran, Jamaica, Australia, Canada, Bermuda, and across America.
 In March 2004, her poetry was translated into the Persian language and featured in the Persian Magazine Golestaneh.
-In addition, O’Neal has been featured on PBS, CNN, KVIE, Louisiana Public Broadcasting, FOX, and a host of television, radio, and print media programs.
+In addition, O’Neal has been featured on PBS, CNN, KVIE, Louisiana Public Broadcasting, FOX, and a host of television, radio, and other media outlets.

 O’Neal is well-known for her dedication and time devoted to uplifting today’s youth, encouraging them to “carry out their dream, no matter how unlikely it may seem”.
-She is the editor of the publication, Make Some Noise!
+Part of her work with adolescence includes the publication, Make Some Noise!
 A Youth Poetry Anthology, an anthology for youth ages 12-18, which O’Neal edits and publishes independently.

-In addition to her writing accomplishments, she is the VP and Executive Director of the non-profit organization, Lend Your Hand, Inc. Educating the World’s Children; and the Founder of the National Black History Bee, a program devised to test students’ knowledge on African-American history facts in the form of a trivia competition.
+In addition to her writing accomplishments, she is the president of the non-profit organization, Living Better Lives; and founder of the National Black History Bee, a program devised to test students’ knowledge on African-American history in the form of a trivia competition.

 In recent times, O’Neal signed on as staff writer for the daytime docuseries, Home Sweet Home Hampton Roads, that airs on ABC / CH 13 – WVEC, in Norfolk, VA.